davenicholson-xyz/avatarcanvas/README.md

 # AvatarCanvas

 AvatarCanvas is a Javascript class to create avatars/profile pictures with ease.
-Just pass the id of an existing canvas and images can be cropped and zoomed with ease.
+Just pass the id of an existing canvas and images can be cropped and zoomed with then exported to required formats

-- This is a point
-- this is also a point
-- and this

 ## Installation